KG-NINJA/soham.penrose/readme.md

 🎯 And somehow, ranked #34 globally with only one job offer — won fair and square.

 Maybe honesty… is the ultimate cheat code.

+I assumed that juggling multiple startup offers was just “how the game is played” in the US.
+But honestly, that approach isn't for me — and still, I reached #34 with just one honest offer.
+That gave me confidence: there is still a place for integrity, even in a game like this.